aspnet/Docs.ko-kr/aspnetcore/blazor/fundamentals/additional-scenarios.md

 ## Influence HTML `<head>` tag elements

-*This section applies to the upcoming ASP.NET Core 5.0 release of :::no-loc(Blazor WebAssembly)::: and :::no-loc(Blazor Server):::.*
+*This section applies to the upcoming ASP.NET Core 5.0 release of Blazor WebAssembly and Blazor Server.*

 When rendered, the `Title`, `Link`, and `Meta` components add or update data in the HTML `<head>` tag elements: